Soyvolon/DSharpPlus.SlashCommands/README.md

 After you have registered commands.

 As the client starts, it will build a JSON file inside the executing assembly.
 This JSON file is needed to tell the Library what commands have already been registered with Discord.
 It is named `sccfg_<client ID>.json`.
-> Deleting the JSON file can case unexpected command behavior where commands dont get delted when they are supposed to, or commands are not updated correctly after version numbers update.
+> Deleting the JSON file can case unexpected command behavior where commands don't get deleted when they are supposed to, or commands are not updated correctly after version numbers update.

 > This JSON file is for a single application only, running the same client on two different applications can cause unexpected behavior as well.

-## Handling Incomding Webhooks
+## Handling Incoming Webhooks
 Now that the `DiscordSlashClient` is running, you need to handle incoming webhooks from Discord.

 Create a new `Controller` in your ASP.NET Core project.
 In this example, we also get the ASP.NET Core logger to log events in the API: